LoopKit/loopdocs/docs/loop-3/onboarding.md

 ### Insulin Model

 The `Insulin Model` selection determines whether a child or adult model is used by Loop if you select a "rapid acting" insulin (Apidra, Humalog or Novolog) in your [Insulin Type](add-pump.md#insulin-type) configuration under pump settings.
-For "ultra rapid" insulins (Fiasp, Lyumjev), the model selected is irrelevant, but a selection is required.
+For "ultra rapid" insulins (Fiasp, Lyumjev), the `Insulin Model` selected is irrelevant, but a selection is required.

 ### Carb Ratios